 An unrestricted bequest to the University allows UCT flexibility to direct your bequest to areas of greatest current need.
 Alternatively you may wish to make a restricted bequest, with a specific purpose or designation in mind, and again either for spending in the near term or investment in the endowment.
 You may, for example, wish to establish a scholarship or bursary for financially disadvantaged students, named in honour of a friend, colleague or family member.
 You may wish to endow a chair, or purchase books for the library, or assist in equipping a laboratory.
 There are many possibilities.

-To discuss this matter in strictest confidence, please contact our Legacy Manager: Fahim Docrat
+To discuss this matter in strictest confidence, please contact our Senior Manager: Fahim Docrat